mathlord2/JAMHacks-V/README.md

 # Project Description

-JAMHacks V project: a platform for sharing used electronic devices.
+JAMHacks V project: a platform for sharing used electronic devices and components.

 ## How to run the app